sjc5/talkjot-landing-page/index.md

         Actually Find Your Notes Again
       </h3>
       <p>
         Notes and reminders sent to your own personal email address are much more likely to actually be found and acted upon than notes stored in a random notes app or notebook!
-Take your "notes to self" to the next level.
+Take your "notes to self" to the next level with TalkJot.
       </p>
     </div>
   </div>